emgong/double-takes/app/posts/2013-06-26-what-polymer-and-angular-tell-us-about-the-future-success-of-the-web-platform-and-javascript-frameworks.md

 # Moving the Web Forward with Low-Level APIs

 I think Yehuda has it right; standards bodies need to focus less on getting high-level APIs right up front and more on providing developers with enough low-level APIs with which to experiment.
 The same principle applies to the design of JavaScript application frameworks.
 My hope is that the standards bodies _and_ JavaScript framework authors embrace this decentralized approach to design going forward.
-Ideally, this will move the web development community beyond rhetoric and zero-sum games, and into an age of innovation.
+Ideally this will move the web development community beyond rhetoric and zero-sum thinking, and into an age of innovation.